 This 25-page handbook outlines how to start and maintain community gardens, community kitchens, buying clubs, farm stands and other projects harnessing faith community resources.
 It offers tips for project success and effective collaboration with low-income populations.

-This study guide helps people of faith connect their faith practices and the teachings of their religious traditions to the ideas shared by Anna Lappé in her new book, Diet for a Hot Planet.
+This book helps people of faith connect their faith practices and the teachings of their religious traditions to the ideas shared by Anna Lappé in her book, Diet for a Hot Planet.
 Beyond what we already know about “food miles” and eating locally, the global food system is a major contributor to climate change, producing as much as one-third of greenhouse gas emissions.
 How we farm, what we eat, and how our food gets to the table all have an impact.

 Anna Lappé predicts that unless we radically shift the trends of what food we’re eating and how we’re producing it, food system-related greenhouse gas emissions will go up and up and up.
 She exposes the interests that will resist the change, and the spin food companies will generate to avoid system-wide reform.
 And she offers a vision of a future in which our food system does more good than harm, with six principles for a climate friendly diet.
-Find the Study Guide and other resources around faith, food and the environment.

 What is Gleaning?
 Gleaning is the act of collecting excess fresh food from farms, gardens, farmers markets, grocers, restaurants, state/county fairs or other source and donating it to those in need.

 - Each year, well over 100 billion pounds of food are thrown away in this country.
 Up to 1/5 of America’s entire food supply goes to waste.

 - Currently there are 49 million Americans, including more than 16 million children, who are hungry or at risk of going hungry.

 - 23 million Americans, including 6.5 million children, live in low-income urban and rural areas that are considered “food deserts,” where access to affordable, quality, and nutritious foods is greatly limited.